King Von: 2020–2022: Features and What It Means to Be King

 On December 14, 2020, just a month after Bennett's death, Funkmaster Flex released the official video for "Lurkin" on his official YouTube channel, representing the first posthumous appearance in a music visual for Bennett; however, the song dated back to October 22, 2020.

-On December 24, 2020, Lil Durk released his album The Voice as a tribute to Bennett, who, along with Banks, appears on the album cover as the central figure and is also featured on the song "Still Trappin'".
+On December 24, 2020, Lil Durk released his album, The Voice, as a tribute to Bennett, who, along with Durk, appears on the album cover as the central figure and is also featured on the song "Still Trappin'".
 In an interview on February 26, 2021, Bennett's manager stated that Von had over 300 unreleased songs, or around 10 albums worth of content, which they would continue to release with the family's concession in subsequent years with the aim of keeping his legacy alive.

 On March 3, 2021, Bennett was featured on the compilation album Loyal Bros by American record label Only the Family.
-He appeared on Three tracks including "Out the Roof" which also features Chicago rappers Lil Durk and Booka600; "Me and Doodie Lo" featuring Doodie Lo, which was released before Bennett's demise and later used as the lead single of the album that also included a music video released on August 21, 2020; and finally he appeared on the last single of the project "Jump" still featuring Lil Durk, Booka600 and Memo600, also, a music video for the song was filmed before Bennett's death and released simultaneously on the same day as the single's release, on March 3, 2021.
+He appeared on Three tracks including "Out the Roof" which also features Chicago rappers Lil Durk and Booka600; "Me and Doodie Lo" featuring Doodie Lo, which was released before Bennett's demise and later used as the lead single of the album.
+That also included a music video released on August 21, 2020.
+Finally, he appeared on the last single of the project "Jump" still featuring Lil Durk, Booka600 and Memo600.
+A music video for the song was filmed before Bennett's death and released simultaneously on the same day as the single's release, on March 3, 2021.

 On February 4, 2022, his management team announced a new album by the rapper titled What It Means to Be King.